LakeinLove/Mage-The-Awakening/Character Mechanics/Conditions and Tilts/Conditions/Shaken.md

 ---

-Any time your character is taking an action where that fear might hinder her, you may opt to fail the roll and resolve this Condition.
+Any time your character is taking an action where that fear might hinder her, you may opt to fail the roll and resolve this [[Conditions|Condition]].

-This Condition can be imposed by undergoing a [[Breaking Point]] roll.
+This [[Conditions|Condition]] can be imposed by undergoing a [[Breaking Point]] roll.